English Teacher, Qilu Normal University, Jinan City, China

 An exciting career

-After graduating from AUT at the end of 2016, Toby currently works as an English teacher at Qilu Normal University in Jinan City, China.
+After completing his Bachelor of Arts at the end of 2016, Toby currently works as an English teacher at Qilu Normal University in Jinan City, China.

 “I’m employed as an English teacher at Qilu Normal University, teaching university students who are training to be teachers.”